itsook/ok-kitty-theme/README.md

-copy the content of the code into .config/kitty/kitty.conf
+copy the content of kitty.conf into .config/kitty/kitty.conf